-Contact Ms. Osman
+Contact Dr. Osman

-Mr. Dominic Agyei Dankwah
+Dr. Dominic Agyei Dankwah

-Contact Mr. Agyei Dankwah
+Contact Dr. Agyei Dankwah

 Phone: +223 242 520 797

-Mr. George Tesilimi Banji
+Dr. George Tesilimi Banji

-George Tesilimi Banji is an Assistant Librarian of University of Health and Allied Sciences in Ghana.
-Prior to this, he was the Coordinator of Satellite libraries at the Sam Jonah Library, University of Cape Coast.
-He was a senior tutor in College of Distance Education, UCC and taught Research Methods, HIV/AIDS Education and Social Studies.
-He is a professional librarian.
+Dr. George Tesilimi Banji is an Assistant Librarian and a lecturer of University of Health and Allied Sciences in Ghana.
+Prior to this, he was the Head of Geography and Regional Planning library and later became the Coordinator of the 33 Satellite libraries connected to the Sam Jonah Library, University of Cape Coast.
+By profession, he is an Executive Librarian, and Human Resource practitioner.
+He also consults in peace, conflict and developmental issues.

-Contact Mr. Banji
+Contact Dr. Banji

 Mr. Patrick Adzobu

-Mr Patrick Adzobu is a Junior Assistant Librarian at the University of Health and Allied Sciences in Ghana.
+Mr Patrick Adzobu is a Assistant Librarian at the University of Health and Allied Sciences in Ghana.
 He was formerly at Regent University College of Science and Technology (RUSCT) as an Assistant Librarian and prior to that, served as the ICT Electronic Management and Information Systems (EMIS) Administrator at the University College of Management Studies (UCOMS).

 He had his Bachelor of Computer Science Education degree from the University of Cape Coast (UCC) and Master of Arts degree from the University of Ghana, Accra – Legon.
 He was the ICT EMIS administrator at UCOMS for 3 years; managing the institution’s information and students’ academic records and also served as a part-time lecturer in the teaching Introduction to Computers course to fresh students.
 He also worked as an Assistant Librarian at RUCST for a year.
 At RUCST, he managed and administered the institution’s open source Library Information System (LIS) – KOHA and also functioned as a member of the Electronic Learning Committee which managed the Learning Management Systems (LMS) – MOODLE, being used by the University College.
 In addition, he served as an Instructor at the UCC Centre for Continuing Education (CCE) teaching ‘Management Information Systems I’ course.